Biden, Modi applaud booming economic ties in visit that also considered India's rights record - ExBulletin

 Despite the big deals, the visit was clouded by concerns expressed by rights activists and lawmakers who question Modis’ commitment to democratic principles.

-In 2005, the United States modis visa revoked in the United States, fearing that as chief minister of Gujarat state, he acted to end communal violence during the 2002 anti-Muslim riots that left more than 1,000 dead.
+In 2005, the United States modis visa revoked in the United States, citing concerns that, as chief minister of Gujarat state, he failed to act to end communal violence during the 2002 anti-Muslim riots that caused more than 1,000 dead.
 An inquest approved by India’s Supreme Court later acquitted Modi, but the stain of the dark moment lingered.

 Biden and Modi also had differences over Russia’s war in Ukraine.
 India abstained from voting on UN resolutions condemning Russia and refused to join the global coalition against Russia.
 Since the start of the war, the Modi government has also significantly increased its purchases of Russian oil.